Milk and Its Harm To Breathing

 Publication Date: 12/11/39

 Almonds are tree nuts.
-Tree nits are famous for causing allergic reactions.
+Tree nuts are famous for causing allergic reactions.
 I switched to hemp milk.
 Rice milk may be safe as well but hemp milk has more protein than rice milk.